 The instructions for preparing the application narrative also constitute the evaluation criteria for reviewing and scoring the application.
 Weights assigned to each section are noted in parentheses.
-The narrative is limited to ten pages.
+The ten page narrative per each component should include only one year of activities.
 The narrative section should be written in a manner that is clear to outside reviewers unfamiliar with prior related activities of the applicant.
 It should be well organized, succinct, and contain all information necessary for reviewers to understand the project fully.
 Points will be assigned to each evaluation criteria adding up to a total of 100 points.
 A minimum score of 60 points is required for funding.
 Points are assigned as follows: